aptech/docs/docs/CR-plotSetTextInterpreter.rst

     //Set the X-axis label
     plotSetXLabel(&myPlot, label_string);

-will add σ2 to your title.
+will add :math:`σ2` to your title.
 While,

+..
+DANGER:: fix equation

 ::